 Stanley Kubrick also made casting decisions for dubbing actors in other countries.
-In Spain actors Joaquín Hinojosa and Verónica Forqué did the voices of Jack and Wendy Torrence.
-Both actors had little experience in dubbing.
-In Spain, this dubbing is consider one of the worst dubbing ever made, due to that casting choice.
+In Spain, actor and actress Joaquín Hinojosa and Verónica Forqué did the voices of Jack and Wendy Torrence, respectively.
+Both had little experience in dubbing.
+In Spain, this dubbing is considered one of the worst dubbings ever made, due to that casting choice.

 Danny's Shining is more powerful than Dick's in the novel.
 Danny can get information about someone just by touching them (even though his predictions are sometimes wrong), but Dick believed everyone has a bit of Shining in them.
 Danny's Shining can increase and decrease in frequency, but he doesn't like reading people's most private thoughts.
 The Shining can be suppressed by an injection.